ESTIA-Roboticadour/BluePoint/README.md

 ./installer.sh
 ```
 This script will:
-- Compile all plugin projects (from `Plugins` folder) in `debug` and `release`.
+- **Compile** all plugin projects (from `Plugins` folder) in `debug` and `release`.
 - Install the plugins for Qt Designer.  ⚠️ Make sure you have the following folder: **C:\Qt\Tools\QtCreator\bin\plugins\designer**.
 This is the plugin folder of the Designer when it's installed with Qt Creator. `.dll` files are copied into this.
-If this folder does not exist, you have to modify last line of each `.pro` to disable the copy or modify the path.
+If this folder does not exist, you have to modify last line of each `.pro` file (in plugin project folder) to disable the copy or modify the path.
 - Create the `Librairies` folder for shared librairies.
 It will also create folders for each plugin, and `bin`, `lib` and `include` subfolders for each of them.
 These subfolders will be feed with `.h`, `.lib` and `.dll` files.
 - Creates the `x64\Debug` and `x64\Release` folders and copy `debug` and `release` `dll` files.